omic/jailbreak/README.md

 First off, if the approach is not secure, *we won't do it*.
 We believe we can protect the privacy of data donors **and** simultaneously further scientific research for the common good.
 Current approaches for patients to willingly donate (anonymized) EMR data to further scientific discoveries -- especially given the COVID-19 pandemic -- are incredibly anitquated and nearly nonexistent.

 So we're trying something different.
-There is absolutely no guarentee that this will work.
+There is absolutely no guarantee that this will work.

 ## working-mem
 - UW Medicine login: https://ecare.uwmedicine.org/prod01/Authentication/Login